 I don't believe that number.

-I think it's quickly going higher because my friend, for example, in New York that tested positive, fully vaccinated.
+I think it's quickly going higher because my friend, for example, in New York that tested positive, fully vaccinated, he went to one of the dock-in-the-box places for his official test.

-And then his own personal doctor said, that's all I'm seeing now, are fully vaccinated people or in the case, or some unvaccinated people.
+And then his own personal doctor said, that's all I'm seeing now are fully vaccinated people or some unvaccinated people.

 Okay.

-So now the question is, what if you get a brick?
+So now the question is, what if you get a break?

 What if you're fully vaccinated and you still contract COVID?